 DACA Update: Will the Program Be Terminated?

 President Donald Trump is expected to announce as early as this week or next week the future of the previous administration’s Deferred Action for Childhood Arrivals (DACA) program.
-News outlets have reported high level meetings this week to review the program’s status, and there is a significant risk that the President intends to announce termination of the program.
+News outlets have reported high-level meetings this week to review the program’s status, and there is a significant risk that the President intends to announce the termination of the program.
 Any such announcement would have significant consequences for DACA recipients, educational institutions, and the employers of DACA recipients.

 The DACA program, which provides relief from removal through deferral of enforcement action, work authorization and, in some cases, eligibility for travel authorization to certain young people with strong U.S. ties and lacking criminal history, was initiated through executive action in 2012.
 Since then, approximately 800,000 people have applied for and received benefits through the program.
 The program is funded through application fees, and benefits are granted in 2-year increments with the opportunity to reapply/renew by demonstrating continued eligibility.
 Importantly, DACA is not a legal status and instead represents a form of prosecutorial discretion and deferred action by the federal government.